Ascot Hills Park Plant List

 • Seed Bank Persistence: Seeds remain viable for years, complicating eradication.

-Castor bean is a fast-growing, perennial shrub or small tree that can reach heights of 6-15 feet or more.
+Castor Bean (Ricinus communis) is a fast-growing, perennial shrub or small tree that can reach heights of 6-15 feet or more.
 It has large, glossy, lobed leaves that are often reddish or purplish in color.
 The plant produces clusters of spiky seed capsules containing mottled, bean-like seeds.

 Impact on the Environment: